-4. Implement patient care plans in collaboration with the patient, caregivers and other health care professionals.
+6. Implement a care plan in collaboration with the patient, others trusted by the patient, and other health professionals.

-- Participate in direct patient care for disease management of acute illnesses as directed by the preceptor. - Demonstrate the ability to recommend changes in drug therapy to patients, pharmacists and other healthcare providers. - Implement changes to the care plan with the patient, caregivers and other health care professionals (i.e. patient care rounding, discharge counseling, notifying a doctor, etc.)
+- Identify patients who may benefit from intervention regarding the complex healthcare system and make recommendations with the preceptor for ways these patients can be assisted. - Ensure patients obtain the resources and care required in an efficient and cost-effective manner (e.g., triage to social and/or other healthcare services). - Participate in direct patient care for disease management of acute illnesses as directed by the preceptor. - Implement changes to the care plan with the patient, caregivers, and other health care professionals (i.e., patient care rounding, discharge counseling, notifying a doctor, etc.)